WakiMak/trentent.github.io-forked/_posts/2018-04-02-corrupt-registry-repair-with-citrix-provisioning-services.md

 <img class="aligncenter size-full wp-image-2712" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.10.51-PM.png" alt="" width="374" height="453" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.10.51-PM.png 374w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.10.51-PM-248x300.png 248w" sizes="(max-width: 374px) 100vw, 374px" />

-&#8220;The requested security information is either unavailable or can&#8217;t be displayed&#8221;.
+"The requested security information is either unavailable or can't be displayed".

 Deleting the key may fail as well:

 <img class="aligncenter size-full wp-image-2714" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.12.40-PM.png" alt="" width="365" height="125" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.12.40-PM.png 365w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.12.40-PM-300x103.png 300w" sizes="(max-width: 365px) 100vw, 365px" />

-At this point you need to evaluate how to manage the corruption. Â If you cannot delete the key, rename it, or in some way replace it you may have an option like I did&#8230; Â You can rename a higher up branch in the tree, go to a existing system with the same keys (with PVS I can go to the previous version and export that tree) and reimport.
+At this point you need to evaluate how to manage the corruption. Â If you cannot delete the key, rename it, or in some way replace it you may have an option like I did... Â You can rename a higher up branch in the tree, go to a existing system with the same keys (with PVS I can go to the previous version and export that tree) and reimport.

 <img class="aligncenter size-full wp-image-2715" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.18.37-PM.png" alt="" width="661" height="1220" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.18.37-PM.png 661w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.18.37-PM-163x300.png 163w" sizes="(max-width: 661px) 100vw, 661px" />

-Unload the hive and boot up the system &#8211;> and you may have a fully working system!
+Unload the hive and boot up the system -> and you may have a fully working system!

-I&#8217;ve used this trick here, and on a corrupt COMPONENTS hive in the past. Â With the COMPONENTS hive I got lucky I could replace the corrupted keys with ones from a branched vDisk. Â Other machines didn&#8217;t have the same key in COMPONENTS so I got lucky.
+I've used this trick here, and on a corrupt COMPONENTS hive in the past. Â With the COMPONENTS hive I got lucky I could replace the corrupted keys with ones from a branched vDisk. Â Other machines didn't have the same key in COMPONENTS so I got lucky.

 &nbsp;